Skip to main content

 • The "fields" array contains one object for each field in an index.

-• Each field has separate index settings for:
+• Each field has separate index settings such as:

 • Case sensitivity